cmdcolin/SnpEff/src/docs/snpeff/outputsummary.md

 ### Annotations & Region

-SnpEff annotates variants using ["functional annotaions"](./inputoutput.md#variant-annotaiton-details), e.g. `NON_SYNONYMOUS_CODING`, `STOP_GAINED`, etc..
+SnpEff annotates variants using ["functional annotations"](./inputoutput.md#variant-annotaiton-details), e.g. `NON_SYNONYMOUS_CODING`, `STOP_GAINED`, etc..
 These variants affect regions of the genome (e.g. `EXON`, `INTRON`).
 The two tables count how many effects for each type and for each region exists.

 E.g.: In an `EXON` region, you can have all the following effect types: `NON_SYNONYMOUS_CODING`, `SYNONYMOUS_CODING`, `FRAME_SHIFT`, `STOP_GAINED`, etc.

-The complicated part is that some annotaitons affect a region that has the same name (yes, I know, this is confusing).
+The complicated part is that some annotations affect a region that has the same name (yes, I know, this is confusing).

 E.g.: In a `UTR_5_PRIME` region you can have `UTR_5_PRIME` and `START_GAINED` effect type.